MechanicalRock/mechanicalrock.github.io/_posts/2020-10-30-snowflake-dataOps.md

 ```

 Optional:
 In my sql scripts, I am creating tables in my_db database and my_schema schema.
-So if you want my sql scripts run seccessfully on your snowflake account, you will need to run below statements too
+So if you want my template scripts run seccessfully on your snowflake account, you will need to run below statements too
 ```
 create database my_db;
 grant all on database my_db to role pipeline_role;